 - 1. Obtain a new sensor.
 The sensor is not repairable in the field. - 2.
 Slide the sensor over the column.
 The center hub of the sensor must be aligned with the corresponding notch in the column.
 The sensor label should be facing in the same direction as the removed sensor. - 3.
 Reconnect the steering column U-joint. - 4.
-Assemble the column non-moving plate with three self-locking screws. - Tighten screws to 48 lbf-ft (65 Nm) to 74 lbfft (100 Nm). - Reconnect the connector.
+Assemble the column non-moving plate with three self-locking screws.

+- 5. Tighten screws between 48 lbf-ft (65 Nm) and 74 lbf-ft (100 Nm). - 6.
+Reconnect the connector.
 Ensure that there will be no force applied to the sensor because the connector is pulling on the sensor body. - 7.
-If the wire harness leading to the sensor is being replaced, ensure that it is adequately tie wrapped so that the full motion of the steering column can be achieved without pulling apart the connectors. - Reinstall the steering column covers.
+If the wire harness leading to the sensor is being replaced, ensure that it is adequately tie wrapped so that the full motion of the steering column can be achieved without pulling apart the connectors. - 8.
+Reinstall the steering column covers.
 The sensor is not protected against dirt or water intrusion, so care must be taken not to introduce these elements during installation.